 Why Glen Mhor?
-Good question, one I've been asked many times and will continue to answer.
+A good question, and one I've been asked many times and will continue to answer.

 Why not?
 Would be my initial response.
 A distillery is a distillery, and Scotland has an army of fallen examples.
 I also recall Glen Mhor's life being labelled as dull, or words to that effect, by an old Malt Maniacs page.
 That always stuck with me, because I knew differently, but never got around to documenting the distillery visibly until starting this site in 2021.